Rising Rates May Have Some Effect on Mortgage Refinancing in WA State

 Mortgage Refinancing Activity in Washington State

-As of the week of April 20, 2022, the Mortgage Bankers Association (MBA) reports that the volume of refinancing applications across America decreased by 8% from the previous week, and by 68% from the same time last year.
+As of the week of December 29, 2023, the Mortgage Bankers Association (MBA) reports that the volume of refinancing applications across America continues to remain at very low levels.

-According to real estate research firm Zillow, the average price of a single-family residence went up by 23.2% in King County over the past 12 months, and in Washington State, prices increased 24.4% over the same time period.
-The average home in the Evergreen State is now $606,643
+According to real estate research firm Zillow, the average price of a single-family residence in Washington State increased 0.01% over the past 12 months.
+The average home in the Evergreen State is now $566,052.

 This is significant not only to those selling their homes.
 Homeowners will find additional incentives to refinance as their loan-to-value (LTV) ratios change in their favor because they have just obtained additional equity in the property.